wencaiwulue/nh-docs/docs/config/config-deploy.md

 ## Configure Application Type

-Nocalhost will use the `manifestType` property to deploy and upgrade applications.
+Nocalhost will use the `manifestType` property to deploy applications.

 **Default Value:** null